 What to Pack

 You need shorts, T-shirts, and a bathing suit.
 Maybe a skirt or summer dress for evenings.
 The lighter you pack, the better.
 But leave room for a summer sweater; many indoor locations crank the a/c, which can be downright chilling at times.
 Be sure to wear sturdy walking shoes on your park visit days.
 A poncho or umbrella may keep you dry during the inevitable downpours.

 Most importantly, bring plenty of sunblock and re-apply it often every day, even if the sky looks overcast.
 The Florida sun can be brutal, and even people who claim they normally don't burn can find themselves turning dangerously red at Disney World.

 As part of the high season, August sees most attractions and rides operating at full capacity.
 But you won't find many special events or promotions during this busy month.
 You can expect to see more parades, shows, and outdoor entertainment than you would in a month with historically lower attendance, though.

-- Since so many people are using the transportation system, more boats, monorails and buses may be put into service, making it easier to reach your destination in a timely manner.
+- Since so many people are using the transportation system, more boats, monorails, and buses may be put into service, making it easier to reach your destination in a timely manner.

 - Cool off mid-day by taking a dip in Shark Reef, the coldest attraction in Disney World, thanks to the temperatures required by the marine inhabitants.

 - August is hurricane season in Florida, so air travel could be interrupted if a storm is on the way.
 Disney World has a hurricane policy, so if a storm threatens you'll be able to reschedule under certain circumstances.

 - Be prepared for thunderstorms in the afternoon.
-Sadly, these won't cool you off, you'll simply be hot and wet if you forget to pack a poncho.
+Sadly, these won't cool you off; you'll simply be hot and wet if you forget to pack a poncho.